 Step 3 - Determine your roll call strategy

-An important step in period configuration is to determine when attendance is needed.
+An important step in the period configuration is to determine when attendance is needed.
 This is a decision that you will need to take depending on your reporting needs.
-Some clients have a strict period attendance for funding needs, or to just would like to manage student presence on a hourly basis.
+Some clients have a strict period of attendance for funding needs, or just would like to manage student presence on an hourly basis.
 Ste the behaviour by selecting a type for your period;

-- Is roll call - When a period is selected as is roll call, then the educator will be able to take attendance for that period.
+- Is roll call - When a period is selected as a roll call, then the educator will be able to take attendance for that period.
 It must also be a lesson.
-We advise building a rollcall/homeroom/assembly course to simplify this.
+We advise building a roll call/homeroom/assembly course to simplify this.

-- Is lesson - A course or ad hoc lesson can be scheduled to this period.
+- Is lesson - A course or ad hoc lesson can be scheduled for this period.

 - Is break - Puts a gap in the schedule as we can above, where no lessons can be scheduled.

 In the above example, we see that there are 4 periods, and two of them will require an attendance roll call.
 This is a common set-up even for senior schools.